34r7h/vrqc-wordpress/wp-content/plugins/json-api-user/readme.txt

 ==Changelog==

+= 1.6 =

+* generate_auth_cookie does not require nonce any more to generate cookie.
+* generate_auth_cookie now also returns 'cookie_name'.

+= 1.5.1 =

+* Fixed documentation error for generate_auth_cookie.

+= 1.5 =

+* Added the function to authenticate, allow the user (with edit rights) to use JSON API core controllers as well.
+Thanks `necro_txilok` for the suggestion.
+* Updated `generate_auth_cookie` to allow setting up auth cookie for any required duration.
+Just provide the `seconds` var with `nonce`, `username` and `password` to get required cookie.
+Default time is 14 days.
+* Updated `register` to allow disabling notification email to user after registration.
+Provide `notify` var with value 'no' while registering and it won't send email.
+You must provide `user_pass` var (which is optional otherwise) to use this because password is sent in the email.
+Without `user_pass` var, this won't make sense disablig notification so it won't.
+* Fixed typos in documentation and aded new documentation.

 = 1.4 =

 * Updated update_user_meta method to allow multiple values for any meta_key in array format as well as single value.
 Earlier, it allowed only single value per meta_key.
 * Updated get_user_meta method to remove blank value fields and also removed the first index of array for each value.
 Earlier, it showed all fields and every returned value was at the first index of array.
 * A pro version of this plugin, JSON API User Plus, is available now here http://www.parorrey.com/solutions/json-api-user-plus/.
 Apart from additional features of BuddyPress Messages component, Pro version includes API key which protects and restricts the endpoint calls.
 This key can be updated from Settings > User Plus options page.
 Your app must include this key with every call to get the data from REST API.